JessCG/MS3/README.md

 # Using this code
 1. Download the `MS3` folder from `https://github.com/JessCG/MS3.git`
-2. In order to calculate particle concentrations, the flow rates specific to an instrument and aperture tube must be calculated.
+2. In order to calculate particle concentrations, the flow rate specific to an instrument and aperture tube combination must be calculated.
 Refer to the Multisizer 3 User Manual to do so and modify the `MS3_flowrates.txt` file (found in the `MS3` folder) accordingly.
 This step only needs to be done once per aperture tube.
 3. Transfer all Multisizer 3 output files to be merged into the directory called `ToMergeProcessor`.
 4. Open Matlab and navigate to the `MS3/Matlab` directory.
 5. Run the script `MergeProcessor.m`.